 Charges.
 An owner or lessee of real property to which an emergency agency responds as a result of avoidable alarm shall pay a fee for each such response in each calendar year as follows:

 Notice of excessive use.
-The owner and/or lessee of real property which received an emergency response by reason of an avoidable alarm shall be notified, in writing, by means of first-class mail of all avoidable alarms up to five police alarms and/or one fire alarm in a calendar year.
+The owner and/or lessee of real property which received an emergency response by reason of an avoidable alarm shall be notified, in writing, by means of first-class mail of all avoidable alarms up to five four police alarms and/or one fire alarm in a calendar year.
 The notice shall be sent in writing, by means of first class mail, to the owner at the address maintained by the Town of Amherst Assessor or a duly authorized representative who has been designed by the owner to receive such notice, said designation required to be filed with the Building Commissioner.
 If notice to the lessee is sent, it shall be sent to the property c/o lessee of premises unless a different name and address are provided by the lessee.